Jeevesh8/GHI-prediction/README.md

                  --test_year 14 --times_to_run 10 --gamma_list 0.95 0.9 0.5 0.05 0.1 0.5
 ```

-**NOTE** :- Currently you can't predict GHI for more steps than you trained for as you'd need weather data of those steps and hence just using prediction for previous n steps to predict for n steps after those will not work.
+**NOTE** :- Currently you can't predict GHI for more future steps(parallely) than you trained for as you'd need weather data of those steps and hence just using prediction for previous n steps to predict for n steps after those will not work.

+All the years, i.e., ```--tr_start_year, --val_final_year``` etc. are integers from 0 to n-1 where n is the number of years(or files) in your root directory.
+Each file must correspond to single year.